JCachada/daily-goal-bot/README.md

 ------------

 - `app.js` contains the primary Bolt app.
 It imports the Bolt package (`@slack/bolt`) and starts the Bolt app's server.
 It's where I added my app's listeners.
+- `listeners.js` is where I added my app's listeners.
+These listen for events like a user opening the app's dashboard on Slack and react appropriately.
 - `jobs.js` is where my recurring jobs are configured.
 They're set up every time the app starts.
 - `helpers.js` is where I have functions that are useful across the app.
 For instance, it's where the function to publish a message in a Slack channel lives.
 - `.env.example` is where I put an example file for Slack app's authorization token and signing secret.
 The real .env file is not part of the code in the repository.